ROBINSON

 ROBINSON aims to develop an integrated energy system to help decarbonise (industrialised) islands.

-To this end, the project will develop and deploy an integrated, smart and cost-efficient energy system coupling thermal and electrical networks, which will optimise the utilisation of local renewable energy sources.
+To this end, the project will develop and deploy an integrated, smart and cost-efficient energy system that couples thermal, electrical and gas networks, which will optimise the utilisation of local renewable energy sources.

 The island

-ROBINSON aims to help islands in this transition through the development and demonstration of a modular energy management system, as well as energy and storage technologies.
-The system will be demonstrated on the island of Eigerøy (Norway) and lab-scale level replication studies will be conducted for the island of Crete (Greece) and the Western Isles (United Kingdom).
+The ROBINSON system will be demonstrated on the island of Eigerøy (Norway) and lab-scale level replication studies will be conducted for the island of Crete (Greece) and the Western Isles (United Kingdom).